BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 ### Wall of Roots

-**Wall of Roots** is one of the best cards in the matchup.

-The reason is simple: it produces mana without tapping.
-This is fundamental against Stasis, because it lets you keep accessing mana even when tapped lands and creatures no longer untap.
+**Wall of Roots** is one of the best cards in the matchup: it produces mana without tapping.
+This is fundamental against Stasis, because it lets you keep accessing mana even when you don't have an untap step.

-Unlike Birds of Paradise, Wall of Roots can generate mana multiple times across multiple turns under Stasis.
+Unlike Birds of Paradise, Wall of Roots can generate mana multiple times across multiple turns.
 This makes it one of the most important resources for staying operational and, in certain cases, for casting an answer or completing a line.

 ### Eladamri's Vineyard